6rayWa1cher/quizzer/README.md

 RabbitMQ managment available at ```localhost:15672```

+Backend and frontend launched in hot realod mode, so all changes to codebase will be applied shortly after saving

 ### Without docker compose

 I haven't done that but you could try running several ```npm run start*:dev``` for each service.
 Dont forget to start rabbitmq and postgres and pass proper settings.